profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 > First, I added a baseline comparison over the normalized aggregate benchmark outputs.
 The baselines include random-k, always-reference, always-embed, depth-only, and relationship-type-only strategies.
 This analysis does not rerun MongoDB benchmarks; it uses the measured p95 values already available in the aggregate outputs.
 SchemaLens clearly outperforms the deterministic heuristic baselines.
 Random-k is competitive in the aggregate because it samples the same number of measured configuration classes as SchemaLens, so it has a high probability of including the global best when the measured space is small.
 However, random-k has no semantic explanation.
 On the official LDBC SNB workload, SchemaLens slightly outperforms random-k in Top-1 preservation and regret.
 >
 > Second, I added an ablation study using real methodology variables extracted from the IMDb, FIBEN, and LDBC SNB artifacts.
 The ablation removes relationship semantics, depth, residual traversal, sharedness, and update volatility from the measured SchemaLens-selected space.
 The full SchemaLens variant achieves high Top-1 and near-best preservation on hot runs with low mean regret.
 All ablated variants perform substantially worse.
 The strongest degradation occurs when relationship semantics and depth are removed together.
 This supports the claim that the analytical matrix materially contributes to preserving best or near-best configurations.

+### Updated resume including the representative-case analysis

+The current resume mentions two analyses: baseline comparison and ablation.
+After the latest update, it should be understood as three analyses:

+1. baseline comparison;
+2. ablation study;
+3. representative-case analysis.

+The representative-case analysis is the part that most directly answers the advisor's request to explain why one configuration wins and under which data characteristics this happens.
+It should be mentioned together with the two previous analyses when sending the response to the advisor.

+Suggested additional paragraph:

+> Third, I added a representative-case analysis connecting the analytical variables used by SchemaLens with the measured hot-run winners.
+For selected IMDb, FIBEN, and LDBC SNB cases, the analysis reports the selected root, traversal count, depth, residual traversal, semantic type, sharedness, update pressure, activated/selected G classes, the measured p95 winner, and whether SchemaLens preserved Top-1 or near-best configurations.
+This complements the aggregate baseline and ablation results by explaining why specific configuration families win under specific workload and data characteristics.

 ## 11. Next steps